pellju/ubisecure_project/README.md

 # ubisecure_project (backend)

 ## ToDo:
-- Parse the train locations (and other properties) with the train numbers
+- write checks to ensure that the values are correct (string, integer, ...)
 - documentation
 - testing login + registration
 - finalizing